Licensing

 const YOUR_DOMAIN_TOKEN = ''

-Section titled “Use License Keys for Different Environments”If you have different environments for your project, you may set up an .env file to config one domain token per environment.
+Section titled “Use Domain Tokens for Different Environments”If you have different environments for your project, you may set up an .env file to config one domain token per environment.

 Step 1: Define Environment Varaibles